spatie/laravel-permission/docs/upgrading.md

 ALL upgrades of this package should follow these steps:

-1. Upgrading between major versions of this package always require the usual Composer steps:
+1. Composer.
+Upgrading between major versions of this package always require the usual Composer steps:
    - Update your `composer.json` to specify the new major version, such as `^6.0`
    - Then run `composer update`.

-2. Compare the `migration` file stubs in the NEW version of this package against the migrations you've already run inside your app.
-If necessary, create a new migration (by hand) to apply any new changes.
+2. Migrations.
+Compare the `migration` file stubs in the NEW version of this package against the migrations you've already run inside your app.
+If necessary, create a new migration (by hand) to apply any new database changes.

+3. Config file.
+Incorporate any changes to the permission.php config file, updating your existing file.
+(It may be easiest to make a backup copy of your existing file, re-publish it from this package, and then re-make your customizations to it.)

-3. If you have made any custom Models from this package into your own app, compare the old and new models and apply any relevant updates to your custom models.
+3. Models.
+If you have made any custom Models from this package into your own app, compare the old and new models and apply any relevant updates to your custom models.

-4. If you have overridden any methods from this package's Traits, compare the old and new traits, and apply any relevant updates to your overridden methods.
+4. Custom Methods/Traits.
+If you have overridden any methods from this package's Traits, compare the old and new traits, and apply any relevant updates to your overridden methods.

 5. Apply any version-specific special updates as outlined below...

-6. Review the changelog, which details all the changes: https://github.com/spatie/laravel-permission/blob/main/CHANGELOG.md and/or consult the [Release Notes](https://github.com/spatie/laravel-permission/releases)
+6. Review the changelog, which details all the changes: [CHANGELOG](https://github.com/spatie/laravel-permission/blob/main/CHANGELOG.md) and/or consult the [Release Notes](https://github.com/spatie/laravel-permission/releases)